Dear readers of ADxS.org, please forgive the disruption.

 1.2.1.
 Attention

-Stress alters attentional control.2 Here, attentional regulation changes from top-down control by the PFC prioritizing relevance for goal attainment to stimulus-prioritized bottom-up control by sensory cortices.
-Attentional control thus switches from a volitional control by the PFC to an automatic response to stimuli by posterior brain regions.50
+Stress changes the control of attention.2 Attention regulation changes from top-down control by the PFC, prioritized according to relevance for goal achievement, to stimulus-prioritized bottom-up control by the sensory cortices.
+The control of attention thus changes from voluntary control by the PFC to an automatic reaction to stimuli by posterior brain regions.50

-This corresponds quite closely to the change in attentional control in ADHD.
+This corresponds quite closely to the change in attention control in ADHD.

-Stress impaired selective attention in an animal experiment only when it was uncontrollable.2
+Stress only impaired selective attention in an animal study when it was uncontrollable.2

 Stress impairs attentional control and connectivity within a frontoparietal network that mediates attentional switching (task switching).51